hyu-netize/DeepFaceLab-optimized-insightface/README.md

 - Prepare: **8.22x**
 - Merge: **1.13x**

-Parameters:
+Measured on:
 - 2000 pictures (HD 1280x720, 1k with faces, 1k skip without faces)
 - Saving results in jpg format (in my version)
-- Number of streams = number of virtual streams + 1
+- Number of threads = number of virtual threads + 1

 ### Joining (step 8)
 Depends on codec: h264, h265 and its versions accelerated with video card